 3. Tom Brady, New England, 2007

 Today's sports culture values the championship and quarterbacks rarely disagree.
 So had Brady finished his magical romp through the NFL in 2007, he would be sitting at No. 1 on this list.
 He is only one of two QBs to ever finish a regular season 16-0 and eventually worked the record to 18-0 before the show-stopping loss to the New York Giants in Super Bowl XLII .
 Brady threw for a franchise record 4,806 yards, good for third all-time in NFL history at the time.
 His QB rating of 117.2 was second all-time in NFL history and he became the first and only player to ever throw 50 touchdown passes in one season.
 He threw only eight interceptions and led the league in 11 passing categories.
-In the postseason, Brady and the Pats were dominant against Miami in the Divisional Round, but the Michigan grad struggled in the final two games of the year.
+In the postseason, Brady and the Pats took care of business against Jacksonville in the Divisional Round, but the Michigan grad struggled in his final two games of the year.
 He threw three interceptions and had his second-worst yardage day of the year (209 yards) in the AFC title game win over San Diego.
 He capped his MVP season with an underwhelming performance against the extraordinary Giants defensive line, costing him his fourth Super Bowl ring and the unbeaten immortality of 19-0.